-4) Efficiency Manitoba and Support for Recreational Facilities
+Efficiency Manitoba and Support for Recreation Facilities

-Ensure Efficiency Manitoba and Manitoba Hydro enhance and develop new energy-saving programs that decrease operating costs for community-owned public recreation facilities.

-- Public recreation facilities are important assets that not only contribute to quality of life and well-being but also play a vital role in attracting newcomers and retaining families in local communities. - However, maintaining many of these public facilities throughout Manitoba is financially unsustainable due to ever-increasing operating costs, which include hydro and gas costs and increased insurance premiums. - Several recreational facilities are struggling to stay open as these facilities have limited capacity to raise additional revenue to offset increasing costs. - The AMM continues to encourage the Province to further enhance and develop new energy-saving programs that decrease operating costs for community-owned public recreation facilities. - Meanwhile, additional Manitoba Hydro rate increases will continue to negatively impact municipalities, particularly in the operation of public recreation infrastructure. - Additionally, the AMM appreciates the opportunity to provide input into Efficiency Manitoba's three-year Efficiency Plan which is currently being reviewed by the Public Utilities Board (PUB). - We encourage Efficiency Manitoba to focus on streamlined service delivery and leverage available funding and programming from other departments within the provincial government or federal government to support local communities with their energy saving plans and efficiency initiatives.
+- ✓ Ensure Efficiency Manitoba and Manitoba Hydro enhance and develop new energy saving programs that decrease operating costs for recreation facilities. - Public recreation facilities are important assets that not only contribute to quality of life and well-being but also play a vital role in attracting newcomers and retaining families in local communities. - However, maintaining many of these public facilities throughout Manitoba is financially unsustainable due to ever-increasing operating costs, which include hydro and gas costs and increased insurance premiums. - Before the pandemic, several recreational facilities were struggling to stay open as these facilities have limited capacity to raise additional revenue to offset increasing operating costs. - This became particularly evident as provincial restrictions shuttered all recreation facilities for months.
+According to our most recent COVID-19 survey, 71 per cent of respondents noted that the single largest financial hit has been due to the closure of community recreation centres. - Municipalities are trying to keep these buildings afloat while collecting next to no user fees due to the restrictions.
+Therefore the AMM continues to call on the Province to further enhance and develop new energy-saving programs that decrease operating costs for community-owned public recreation facilities. - Meanwhile, additional Manitoba Hydro rate increases will continue to negatively impact municipalities, particularly in the operation of public recreation infrastructure. - We encourage Efficiency Manitoba to focus on streamlined service delivery and leverage available funding and programming from other departments within the provincial or federal governments to support local communities with their energy saving plans and efficiency initiatives.

-5) Cosmetic Pesticide Ban
+Cosmetic Pesticide Ban